qcode-software/qcode-tcl/doc/filters.md

 The task of this filter is to validate input from the client before the request is handled by a request handler.

-When a request comes in and this filter is called it will check if the request has been [registered for validation] and if a [request handler] exists to handle the request.
+When a request comes in and this filter is called it will check if the request has been [registered] and if a [request handler] exists to handle the request.

 If both of these conditions are met then the relevant data for the request is validated against the data model.
 If a [custom validation handler] exists for the request then that is called.